dmerejkowsky/blog/content/post/2016-12-03-deploying-python-apps-the-easy-way.md

-Let's say you are building a [flask](http://flask.pocoo.org) application powered by [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) and you want to deploy it to your servers.
+Let's say you are building a [flask](http://flask.pocoo.org) application powered by [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) and you want to deploy it to your server.

 Here, I'm going to assume you are not using a service like [heroku](https://www.heroku.com/) or any kind of [Platform-as-a-Service](